What is the Tuition-Free Community College Plan?

 Q: Are BPS Adult Diploma graduates eligible to apply?

 Q: Are former high school graduates eligible for the plan?

-A: Students must begin the Tuition-Free Community College Plan within one year of high school graduation.
+A: Students must begin the Tuition-Free Community College Plan within one year of earning their high school credential.

 Q: Will I still be eligible for the Tuition-Free Community College Plan if I don't go to college right away?